dalaing/cofun/blog/posts/free_and_cofree.md

 In the above instance

 - `return` turns a pure value into a leaf of the tree
-- `>>=` takes a function for turning pure values into trees, and subsitutes the leaves with the trees which result from running that function on the values in the leaves
+- `>>=` takes a function for turning pure values into trees, and substitutes the leaves with the trees which result from running that function on the values in the leaves

 ### Our toy DSL